A Multivariate Realized GARCH Model: Out-of-Sample Model Performance

-Multivariate GARCH models seek to describe the conditional distribution of the vector of returns.
-This objective is defined by the log-likelihood function for returns that is used in the estimation.
-A natural starting point for comparing the different specifications is, therefore, a comparison of their return log-likelihoods, which measures how well the estimated model can explain the distribution of the return vector.
-So, in this subsection, we evaluate and compare the specifications in terms of their average value of $\ell_{r,t}(\hat{\theta})$ (both in-sample and out-of-sample), where the parameter vector $\hat{\theta}$ is estimated with the in-sample data.
-This type of model evaluation is equivalent to one-day-ahead density forecasting of the return vector with the mean predictive log-likelihood as a gain function, see \citet{Amisano2007}, \citet{Geweke2010}, and references therein.
+Multivariate GARCH models aim to describe the conditional distribution of the vector of returns, which can be quantified with the log-likelihood function for the vectors of returns.
+So, one natural way to compare the different models and specifications is in terms of their log-likelihoods for returns, $\ell_{r}$.
+In this subsection, we evaluate and compare the specifications in terms of their in-sample and out-of-sample log-likelihoods for returns, $\ell_{r,t}(\hat{\theta})$.
+Here $\hat{\theta}$ denotes the parameter estimates obtained from in-sample data.
+This comparison amounts to one-day-ahead density forecasting of the return vector with the predictive log-likelihood as a gain function, see \citet{Amisano2007}, \citet{GewekeAmisano:2010}, and references therein.